 Think of all the minutes you spend every day waiting, sitting on the subway or standing in line.
 You usually spend this time refreshing your Facebook every 30 seconds, twirling your hair or tapping your foot.

 Why not take advantage of this time and use it to supplement your learning?
-You can easily be using those spare minutes for getting ahead with your Spanish goals.
+You can easily use those spare minutes to get ahead with your Spanish goals.

-Just a couple of examples are FluentU and Rosetta Stone.
-Both of these companies offer great apps with a selection of content suited for your individual needs.
-And the much adored Coursera, which provides entire semester-long courses in the Spanish language—as well as courses on other topics that are taught in Spanish—now has a neat mobile app for your convenience!
+Rosetta Stone, since it’s available as an app, is again an option.
+There’s also the much adored Coursera, which provides entire semester-long courses in the Spanish language—as well as courses on other topics that are taught in Spanish—now has a neat mobile app for your convenience!

 Whew.
 There sure are a lot of options out there for learning Spanish.